Cornell-MAE-UG/fa25-portfolio-osharp21/_projects/2025-engineering-ethics-project.md

 title: Engineering Ethics Portfolio Essay (MAE 4300)
 description: A four-week case-study reflection on the Boeing 737 MAX using a structured engineering ethics method
 technologies: [Engineering Ethics, Case Study Analysis, Risk & Safety, Writing]
-image: /assets/images/ethics_thumbnail.png
+image: /assets/images/ethics_thumbnail.jpg
 ---

-# Boeing 737 MAX: Facts, Ethics, and What “Prevention” Really Requires (Weeks 6–9)
+# Boeing 737 MAX: Facts, Ethics, and What “Prevention” Really Requires

 Over Weeks 6–9 of MAE 4300, we used the Boeing 737 MAX crashes as a case study to practice a structured method for engineering ethics: identify ethical issues, narrow the focus, separate facts from assumptions, clarify value-laden terms, and then move from “what should have happened” to “what could realistically prevent this next time.”
 My main takeaway is that failures like this rarely come from one bad technical choice alone.
 The technical choices (like MCAS behavior) are tied up with incentives, training structures, organizational culture, and the way regulation is implemented in practice.

-## Week 6: Identifying the ethical problems behind a “technical” failure
+## Identifying the ethical problems behind a “technical” failure

 My first pass at the case focused on the kinds of questions that come up when a company is under time pressure, competition pressure, and profit pressure, but still has safety-critical responsibilities.
 The ethical issues I listed were framed as questions about decision-making, accountability, and acceptable tradeoffs.
 For example: How should an engineering development timeline be structured to balance safety and profit?
 What is an “acceptable” amount of schedule acceleration before design quality is compromised?
 Who do we hold accountable for failures, and how?
 Who defines risk during innovation?
 What level of training should pilots and crew receive for new systems?
 And should companies be allowed to choose what engineering changes to disclose (or not disclose) to pilots?